mech/Learning-Notes/DevOps/Kafka.md

 Since a topic can have many partitions, each ordered by their own, consumers also need to be inside its own Consumer Group to receive messages from different subset of the partitions.

+* Consumer Group is how we scale out consumer-side
+* Kafka will do the job of load balancing consumption across Consumer Group

 ## Database Locking

 One of Kafka's main job is to alleviate database locking when you stream too much data too frequently to your main database.